VISIT DAMASCUS, VA

 The Friendliest Town on the Appalachian Trail

-The Appalachian National Scenic Trail (AT) is one of the world's most famous footpaths, a 2,200 mile long trail that traverses the ridgelines and communities of the Appalachian Mountains from Springer Mountain in Georgia to Mount Katahdin in Maine.
+The Appalachian National Scenic Trail (AT) is the world's longest hiking-only footpath, a 2,200 mile long trail that traverses the ridgelines and communities of the Appalachian Mountains from Springer Mountain in Georgia to Mount Katahdin in Maine.
 Every year, a few thousand people set out to complete what is known as a thru-hike - an attempt to hike the entire trail at once.
 Many others set foot on the trail for just an afternoon or a weekend.

 Damascus is one of just three downtowns that the Appalachian Trail passes directly through, along with Hot Springs, NC and Hanover, NH.
 Look for the trail's signature white blazes along Laurel Avenue.
 By following the sidewalks downtown, you are actually connected to the entire 2,200 miles of the Appalachian Trail.
 All trails lead to Damascus - quite literally.
-From here, you can head south about four miles to the border of Virginia and Tennessee, or north about forty miles to the highest peak in Virginia.
+From here, you can head south about four miles to the border of Virginia and Tennessee, or north about thirty miles to the Mount Rogers High Country and the highest peaks in Virginia.

-About 450 miles north of Springer and 1750 miles south of Katahdin, we serve as the unofficial 'Welcome to Virginia' for NOBO (northbound) thru-hikers, marking the completion of the first quarter of the trail and the start of 500 miles across Virginia.
+About 470 miles north of Springer and 1720 miles south of Katahdin, we serve as the unofficial 'Welcome to Virginia' for NOBO (northbound) thru-hikers, marking the completion of the first quarter of the trail and the start of the next 500 miles across Virginia.

 Thru-Hiker Info

-• Pick up your hiker hangtag and get local information at the Damascus Trail Center from Thursday to Monday, 10am to 5pm.
+• Pick up your Hiker Hangtag and get local information at the Damascus Trail Center, open daily 10am to 5pm.
+Register your thru-hike at ATCamp.

-• Long-term parking is available at the Wilson St and Trestle St lots.
-Please register online.
-No parking at the Wilson St lot in May during Trail Days.
+• Long-term Parking is available at the Wilson St and Trestle St lots.
+Please register online; limit 30 days.
+No parking at the Wilson St lot in May due to Trail Days.
 Registration and more info.

 Mount Rogers Appalachian Trail Club (MRATC)